TobyHFerguson/CDSW-certification/README.md

 \_MICHD is not present in the years 2011 thru 2014 so is calculated as defined in the [2015 Codebook](https://www.cdc.gov/brfss/annual_data/2015/pdf/codebook15_llcp.pdf)

 ## Validation
+Using the figures given in the original table we determine whether we have sufficient records in total.

+## Impala
 We create Impala tables using the following technique:

-First, figure out what the parquet files are called:
+First, figure out what the parquet files are called eg:

 ```bash
 cdsw@psjfrp91wt2nw5rn:~$ hdfs dfs -ls brfss/*.parquet/part-00000-* | awk '{ print $8 }'